 The First Rule of Persuasion, Ethos

 When referring to Aristotle’s rules of persuasion, the character of the speaker is known as ethos.
-Tone is central to achieving good ethos.
-In the heat of the battle of a trial, lawyers sometimes will adopt an aggressive, sarcastic tone.
+The tone is central to achieving good ethos in an argument.
+In the heated battle of a trial, lawyers sometimes will adopt an aggressive or sarcastic tone.
 This is a mistake, particularly during the opening statement.
-Again, the jury doesn’t know you yet.
-You have to earn their trust, and a tone of conviction and credibility is more likely to gain trust than an overheated one.
+The jury doesn’t know you yet; you have to earn their trust.
+A tone of conviction and credibility is more likely to gain their trust than an overheated one.

 Learn more: Aristotle on Life—The Big Picture

 ETHOS, n.
 The distinguishing character, sentiment, moral nature, or guiding beliefs of a person, group, or institution. – Meriam Webster

 At the same time, you also don’t want to appear like a bully or seem like a pushover.
 If you are apologetic, excessively polite, mumble, hesitate, fumble with visual aids, and use passive body language, the jury will believe you lack confidence in your case and yourself.
 A wise lawyer will practice his opening statement.
 This includes how he will interact with any visual aids he uses so he can project self-assurance.
 These tips are useful to any public speaker, not only lawyers.

 This is a transcript from the video series Law School for Everyone: Litigation, Criminal Law, Civil Procedure, and Torts.
 Watch it now, on The Great Courses Plus.

 Another key to establishing ethos: you cannot exaggerate.
 It can be tempting during the opening statement to puff a little, to stretch facts, or leave bad ones out entirely.
 That too is a mistake.